jonreid/XcodeCoverage/README.md

 If you make changes to your test code without changing the production code and want a clean slate, use the `cleancov` script.

 If you make changes to your production code, you should clear out all build artifacts before measuring code coverage again.
-"Clean Build Folder" by holding down the Option key in Xcode's "Product" menu.
+"Clean Build Folder" by holding down the Option key in Xcode's "Product" menu, or by using the ⌥⇧⌘K key combination.

 **Optional:** XcodeCoverage can prompt to run code coverage after running unit tests: